EmiRodr1guez/The-Sequence-Of-Nature/README.md

 <br>
 <br>
-NOTE: although it is possible to consider all notes from a given song, this method of analysis would be more adequate with a Machine Learning model who is trained to detect musical notes and process all through a Neural Network.
+NOTE: although it is possible to consider all notes from a given song, this method of analysis would be more adequate with a Machine Learning model that is trained to detect musical notes and process them all through a Neural Network.
 <br>
 <br>
 8. Final observations along with their cons/drawbacks:<br>